-The Sector Plan also includes recommendations for key properties along Shady Grove Road and in the Upper Mill Creek area.
-While established residential neighborhoods, such as Redland Station and Derwood Station, office and industrial properties are retained, technical zoning corrections and minor modifications are recommended to comply with the 2014 Zoning Ordinance and better align with existing conditions.
+While established residential neighborhoods (including Redland Station and Derwood Station) will be retained, and so will existing office and commercial space, technical zoning corrections and minor modifications are recommended to comply with the 2014 Zoning Ordinance and better align the area with existing conditions.

-Specific land use, urban design and open space guidance are provided for properties where redevelopment is anticipated in the life of this Sector Plan.
+Specific land use, urban design, and open space guidance are provided for properties where redevelopment is anticipated in the life of this Sector Plan.